 After the hysteroscopy women may have some discomfort, similar to period pain, and bleeding.
 If the hysteroscopy was performed as an outpatient they may feel faint.

 When can I get the results of my hysteroscopy?

 The results are often available within 5-7 days.

 A hysteroscopy is a very safe procedure with a low risk of complications.
 The most common side effects are discomfort (similar to period pain), feeling faint (outpatient procedure only) and bleeding.

-However if you develop a temperature, increased pain, increased discharge which is smelly and unpleasant or heavy bleeding following a hysteroscopy, you should seek medical advice.
+However if women develop a temperature, increased pain, increased discharge which is smelly and unpleasant or heavy bleeding following a hysteroscopy, they should seek medical advice.

 How quickly can I return to normal routine?

-For patients who have had an outpatient hysteroscopy, you could return to work the same day although it would not be unreasonable to take the day off.
-If the hysteroscopy was performed under general anaesthesia you should take the day of procedure and following day off work, you will also need someone to drive you home due to the anaesthesia.
-Sport and/or sexual intercouse can resume the day after the procedure.
+For patients who have had an outpatient hysteroscopy, women could return to work the same day although it would not be unreasonable to take the day off.
+If the hysteroscopy was performed under general anaesthesia they should take the day of procedure and following day off work, and will also need someone to drive them home due to the anaesthesia.
+Sport and/or sexual intercourse can resume the day after the procedure.

 Are there any alternatives to hysteroscopy?

 Occasionally an MRI may tell us about what is going on inside the lining of the womb, however a hysteroscopy and biopsy is the ‘Gold Standard’ to have the best understanding and make a diagnosis.